ashvardanian/StringZilla/README.md

 Different STL implementations today have different thresholds for the Small String Optimization.
 Similar to GCC, StringZilla is 32 bytes in size, and similar to Clang it can fit 22 characters on stack.
 Our layout might be preferential, if you want to avoid branches.
+If you use a different compiler, you may want to check it's SSO buffer size with a [simple Gist](https://gist.github.com/ashvardanian/c197f15732d9855c4e070797adf17b21).

 |                       | `libstdc++` in  GCC 13 | `libc++` in Clang 17 | StringZilla |
 | :-------------------- | ---------------------: | -------------------: | ----------: |
 | `sizeof(std::string)` |                     32 |                   24 |          32 |
 | Small String Capacity |                     15 |               __22__ |      __22__ |

-> [!TIP]
-> You can check your compiler with a [simple Gist](https://gist.github.com/ashvardanian/c197f15732d9855c4e070797adf17b21).

-Other languages, also frequently rely on such optimizations.
+This design has been since ported to many high-level programming languages.
-Swift can store 15 bytes in the `String` struct. [docs](https://developer.apple.com/documentation/swift/substring/withutf8(_:)#discussion)
+Swift, for example, [can store 15 bytes](https://developer.apple.com/documentation/swift/substring/withutf8(_:)#discussion) in the `String` instance itself.

-For C++ users, the `sz::string` class hides those implementation details under the hood.
-For C users, less familiar with C++ classes, the `sz_string_t` union is available with following API.
+StringZilla implements SSO at the C level, providing the `sz_string_t` union and a simple API for primary operations.

 ```c
 sz_memory_allocator_t allocator;